Your Health Care Benefits

 Medicare Retiree Plan (available to retired employees receiving a pension benefit from the IBEW Local 357 Pension Trust) – The Medicare Retiree Plan offers PPO benefits, secondary to Medicare, designed to provide coverage for most of the out-of-pocket expenses after Medicare.
 In some cases, the benefit may not cover 100% of the balance due after Medicare.

-Your dental benefit network is provided by Diversified Dental.
-Using a participating provider that is contracted with the Diversified Dental network will ensure that you get the most out of your dental benefits provided by the Plan.
-To locate a participating provider, please contact Diversified Dental at (866) 270-8326 or click on the Diversified Dental link on the right side of the page to connect to their website.
+Your dental benefit network is provided by Diversified Dental and Nevada Dental Benefits.
+When using a participating provider through the Diversified Dental network or the Nevada Dental Benefits network will ensure that you get the most out of your dental benefits provided by the Plan.
+To locate a participating provider, please contact Diversified Dental at (866) 270-8326 or Nevada Dental Benefits at (702) 478-2014 or (866) 998-3944 or click on the Diversified Dental or the Nevada Dental Benefit link on the right side of the page to connect to their website.

 Your vision benefit network is Vision Service Plan (VSP).
 Using a provider that participates with VSP will ensure that you get the most out of your vision benefits provided by the Plan.
 To locate a participating provider or for questions regarding your vision benefits and claims, please contact VSP at (800) 877-7195 or click on the VSP link on the right side of the page to connect to their website.